mickeys/lose-weight-keto/README.md

 Cheat days?
 Sabotage meals?
 None during your limited weight-loss phase.
 You'll figure it out when you're in maintenance phase.

 Whilst on the topic of self-sabotage: alcohol.
-Due to your body's _oxidative priority_, the order in which foods are used for fuel, alcohols are always at the front of the line, so much of the food eaten at the same tima are stored as fat.
+Due to your body's _oxidative priority_, the order in which foods are used for fuel, alcohols are always at the front of the line, so much of the food eaten at the same time is stored as fat.
 That, along with the high carb content of many beers & liquors, is a double whammy.

 ## How Does Keto Work?